 Bridge loans are expensive and this is a universal truth, that everyone in the financing industry knows.
 The easier it is for the company to qualify for the money – the quicker it can be accessed with it.

-A bridge loan carries much higher financing charges than a more conventional long-term loan.
-The higher financing costs explain why companies use bridge loans as only a short term solution, instead of a long-term funding tool.
+If you have now understood what a bridge loan in real estate and how a bridge loan works, you should bear in mind that this form of bridging finance carries much higher financing charges than a more conventional long-term loan.
+The higher financing costs explain why companies use bridge loans as only a short-term solution, instead of a long-term funding tool.